fnzhan/UNITE/README.md

 # UNITE and UNITE+
-Unbalanced Feature Transport for Exemplar-based Image Translation (CVPR 2021) Unbalanced Intrinsic Feature Transport for Exemplar-based Image Translation (Extension)
+Unbalanced Feature Transport for Exemplar-based Image Translation (CVPR 2021)  <br>
+Unbalanced Intrinsic Feature Transport for Exemplar-based Image Translation (Extension)

 ## Pre-trained Models
-Pre-trained models will be released soon with the extension version.
+Pre-trained models will be released soon with the extended version.

 ### Citation
 If you use this code for your research, please cite our papers.